EdLoth/3Tips/README.md

 # Layout das Telas do jogo "3Tips" ou "3dicas" :interrobang:

-This is a project created in React with support for Typescript
+This is a <a src="https://3-tips.vercel.app/">project</a> created in React with support for Typescript
 <hr/>
 <img src="https://i.imgur.com/Ln4fb6f.png" width="1260px"></img>